Vital Farms Adjusts FY25 Revenue Forecast Due to ERP Issues

 - Class Action Reminder: The Schall Law Firm reminds investors of a class action lawsuit against Vital Farms for violations of securities laws, concerning securities purchases between May 8, 2025, and February 26, 2026, with a deadline to contact the firm by May 26, 2026.

-- Missed Earnings Expectations: As a result of delays caused by the ERP system, Vital Farms failed to meet consensus earnings per share expectations, which not only tarnished the company's reputation but also potentially eroded investor confidence, impacting stock performance.
+- Earnings Miss: As a consequence of the ERP delays, Vital Farms failed to meet consensus earnings per share expectations, highlighting significant failures in the company's disclosure practices that could undermine investor confidence.

 See More